vmware-tanzu/tanzu-dev-portal/content/guides/nginx-ingress-certificate-forwarding.md

 ---
 title: Forwarding Client Certificates with NGINX Ingress
-description: 'A look at annotations to configure Kubernetes NGINX Ingress for forwarding client certificates'
+description: A look at annotations to configure Kubernetes NGINX Ingress for forwarding client certificates
 date: 2021-05-17
 tags:
 - Kubernetes